Ruelle zeta function from field theory: theory on contact manifolds

 Definition \ref{Def:partitionfunction} interprets partition functions of quadratic functionals in terms of the super determinant of the operator that features in the functional.
 However, when an explicit gauge fixing is considered, one needs to take into account the parametrisaton of the gauge-fixing Lagrangian.
 In our case this introduces a ``Jacobian superdeterminant'' for the change of coordinates $\B=d_\nabla^*\eta$.
 Moreover, one should pay attention to the shift in degree $\Omega^{-\bullet}(M,E)[1]$ and $\Omega^{-\bullet}(M,E)[N-2]$.
-As a matter of fact, the change of coordinates operator $d^*$ acts on $k$-form of the opposite parity and similarly, recalling Remark \ref{rem:sdetandshift}, the output of a Gaussian integration over a $1$-shifted graded vector space will directly yield the superdeterminant of the relevant operator.
+As a matter of fact, in this circumstance the change of variables operator $d^*$ is acting on $k$-form of parity $k+1 \mod 2$ (instead of $k\mod 2$), so that the Jacobian super determinant will appear with the ``opposite" power.
+For the same reason, recalling Remark \ref{rem:sdetandshift}, the output of a Gaussian integration over a $1$-shifted graded vector space will yield the superdeterminant of the relevant operator (instead of its inverse).

-Hence, one recovers the analytic torsion formally as a Gaussian integral (infinite dimensional) by defining the partition function for gauge-fixed $BF$ theory to be a flat-regularised Berezinian/super determinant (since $k$-forms in $\Omega^{-\bullet}(M,E)[1]$ have $\mathbb{Z}$-degree $1-k$), times the Jacobian (super) determinant $\sdet^\flat(d^*)^{-1}$ of the change of variables operator:
+Hence, one recovers the analytic torsion formally as a Gaussian integral on an super vector space by defining the partition function for gauge-fixed $BF$ theory to be a flat-regularised Berezinian/super determinant, times the Jacobian (super) determinant $\sdet^\flat(d^*)^{-1}$ of the change of variables operator:

 which, comparing with \eqref{e:detddef}, means (cf. \cite[Lemma 5.5]{cattaneo2017cellular})